scottshotgg/express/README.md

 <br>
 <br>

->_`Note`_: If your PR **does not** meet the criteria when it is submitted, tests do not pass, or cannot be merged into the parent branch, it will be _automatically_ denied by the CI/CD pipeline with comments about failure.
+>_`Note`_: If your PR **does not** meet the criteria when it is submitted, cannot be merged into the parent branch, or standard tests do not pass, it will be _automatically_ denied by the CI/CD pipeline with comments about failure.
 You will need to submit another PR after fixing the mentioned issues.

 <br>
 <br>